 HelpAge India started its disaster intervention programs in the year 1980.
-The first of its kind among voluntary organisations, the HelpAge India unit was trained and equipped to bring swift and effective counter measures in the face of disasters.
-It carried out its first operation during the catastrophic floods in Uttar Pradesh and did significant work in the remote villages of the Sitapur and Jaunpur districts.
-The unit carried its own tents, tarpaulins and cooking equipment, making no demands on local resources,which is a major relief factor during such emergencies.
+The first of its kind among voluntary organizations, the HelpAge India unit was trained and equipped to bring swift and effective counter measures in the face of disasters.

-Today, Helpage India's’ disaster response model is equipped to rush in quickly to reach out not only to the elderly but also to the community at large at times of large scale disasters, providing relief with food, clothing and shelter to establishing long-lasting rehabilitation programs.
-Which is why, HelpAge India could immediately respond to disasters such as the earthquakes in Gujarat and J&K, floods in Assam, Uttar Pradesh and Bihar, cloudbursts in Leh and Uttarakhand, tsunamis in Tamil Nadu, Andhra Pradesh and Odisha.
-It raised donations, provided medical and survival relief and help establish long term rehabilitation projects.
+Today, HelpAge India’s disaster response model is equipped to rush in quickly to reach out not only to the elderly but also to the community at large, providing relief with food, clothing and shelter to establishing long-lasting rehabilitation programs.
+Which is why, HelpAge India could immediately respond to disasters such as the earthquakes in Gujarat and J&K, floods in Assam, Uttar Pradesh Bihar and Odisha, cloudbursts in Leh and Uttarakhand, Tsunami in Tamil Nadu etc.